slowernews/wisdom-tldr/README.md

 > *'Cleave from your family but then come back.
 You need to be independent and loyal at the same time.'*

+HOWEVER... choose who surrond you: you are the average of these people<br>
-You will waste your life trying to make those around into who you want them to be.<br>
+You will waste your life trying to make those around into who you want them to be.
-Instead change/filter who you are around.
-You are the average of the people you surround yourself.

-> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

 > *'If you're the smartest in the room, you're in the wrong room.'*

 > *'Get proximity to successful, happy, and rich people.
 Be cool.
 They will likely influence you automatically.'*

-HOWEVER...
+> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

-> *'Working with friends is not good, because there will be always problems of fixing hierarchy.
+> *'here will be always problems of fixing hierarchy when working with friends.
 Peers are peers, not boss and employee.'*

+> *'Keep your friends for friendship, work with the skilled and competent.'*

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 > *'Your friends are the ones that go to your funeral AND in a day of rain.'*

 <!--
-But keep your friends for friendship, work with the skilled and competent.

 you're never a prophet in your homeland.
 -->